 evaluate 183 positions and you let them evaluate for 1 seconds, it will last 3 minutes and 3 seconds.

-On the picture above, there the last line shows that there are 149 unevaluated positions left.
+On the picture above, the last line shows that there are 149 unevaluated positions left.

-goseconds was set to 6 (seconds), it will take 14 minutes nad 54 seconds to finish.
+goseconds was set to 6 (seconds), it will take 14 minutes and 54 seconds to finish.

 If you want to close nochetodbeval sooner, you can use CTR+C to kill it.
 Nothing bad will happend.